-Qualified Opinion
+Qualified opinion

-We have audited the financial report of Breast Cancer Care WA Inc., which comprises the statement of financial position as at 31 December 2018, the statement of income and expenditure, the statement of changes in funds and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Breast Cancer Care WA Inc, which comprises the statement of financial position as at 31 December 2019, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and the responsible entities' declaration.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial report of Breast Cancer Care WA Inc. is prepared in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 including:
+In our opinion, except for the effects of the matter described in the Basis for qualified opinion section of our report, the accompanying financial report of Breast Cancer Care WA Inc, is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (a) giving a true and fair view of the registered entity's financial position as at 31 December 2018 and of its financial performance for the period ended; and - (b) complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) Giving a true and fair view of the registered entity's financial position as at 31 December 2019 and of its financial performance for the year then ended; and - (ii) Complying with Australian Accounting Standards Reduced Disclosure Requirements and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.

-Basis for Qualified Opinion
+Basis for qualified opinion

-Fundraising income (which includes Cash donations, fundraising programs, event income and sponsorships and grants) are a significant source of revenue for Breast Cancer Care WA Inc. Breast Cancer Care WA Inc. has determined that it is impracticable to establish control over the collection of fundraising income prior to entry into its financial records.
-Accordingly, as the evidence available to us regarding fundraising income from this source was limited, our audit procedures had to be restricted to the amounts recorded in the financial records, amounting to \$2,736,827.
-We therefore are unable to express an opinion whether the fundraising income Breast Cancer Care WA Inc. recorded are complete.
-Consequently, we were unable to determine whether any adjustments to these amounts were necessary.
+Fundraising income (which includes Cash donations, fundraising programs, event income and sponsorship and grants) are a significant source of revenue for Breast Cancer Care WA Inc. The registered entity has determined that it is impracticable to establish control over the collection of Fundraising income prior to entry into its financial records.
+Accordingly, as the evidence available to us regarding fundraising revenue from this source was limited, our audit procedures with respect to fundraising income had to be restricted to the amounts recorded in the financial records amounting to \$806,895.
+We therefore are unable to express an opinion whether fundraising income recorded by the registered entity are complete.